 Some crimes can land you in the brig faster than others.
 In addition to insubordination, espionage and conduct unbecoming an officer, military personnel can also be tried for

 - Sexual assault

 Other court-martial offenses are spelled out by the Uniform Code of Military Justice (UCMJ).

 Court-martial offenses are the military version of a felony.
 The punishments exacted by a general court-martial are tough.
-They may include imprisonment without parole or the death penalty, complete forfeiture of pay, reduction in rank and a dishonorable discharge.
+They may include imprisonment without parole or the death penalty, complete forfeiture of pay, reduction in rank, and a dishonorable discharge.

 Nonjudicial punishment sounds warm and friendly, but it will stop your military career dead in its tracks.
-Known as "captain's mast" in the Navy and Coast Guard, "office hours" by the Marines and "Article 15" in the Army and Air Force, nonjudicial punishment is part of the Uniform Code of Military Justice.
+Known as “captain’s mast” in the Navy and Coast Guard, “office hours” by the Marines, and “Article 15” in the Army and Air Force, nonjudicial punishment is part of the Uniform Code of Military Justice.
 It is not a military court-martial.
 However, unless properly defended, nonjudicial punishment may lead to your inability to be promoted in the future at best.
 At its worst, it may lead to your separation from military service with an other than honorable discharge.

-You don't have to rely on the attorney your service branch assigns you.
-When your commanding officer calls you for a nonjudicial punishment hearing, you need an attorney who understands the seriousness of the proceeding and their potential effects on your career and life.
+You don’t have to rely on the attorney your service branch assigns you.
+When your commanding officer calls you for a nonjudicial punishment hearing, you need an attorney who understands the seriousness of the proceeding and its potential effects on your career and life.
 You need a lawyer who knows military justice regulations.